WordFnd.com

 miniskirt (noun) a very short skirt Synonyms: mini

-minister (noun) a person authorized to conduct religious worship Synonyms: rector, minister of religion, parson, pastor, curate
+(noun) a person authorized to conduct religious worship Synonyms: curate, minister of religion, parson, pastor, rector

 (noun) a diplomat representing one government to another; ranks below ambassador Synonyms: diplomatic minister